-In contrary, the keywords used in the long description do rank in the Google Play Store.
-Therefore, you should write a long description for your android app according to SEO best practices.
-For example, it is important to maintain a good keyword density (2-3%) for your most important keywords, as this helps explain to Google what your app is about and when to rank your app.
+By contrast, the keywords used in the long description do rank in the Google Play Store.
+Therefore, you should write a long description for your Android app according to SEO best practices.
+For example, it is important to maintain a good keyword density (2-3%) for your most important keywords - this helps explain to Google what your app is about and when to rank your app.

 For general keywords, screenshots are not displayed in the Google Play search results.
 But for some branded searches, the search results show the app icon, app title, ratings and reviews, screenshots or video and the short description.

 That means that screenshots have a more important role in terms of conversion rate optimization in the Apple App Store vs the Google Play Store.
-Whereas in both stores the screenshots should explain to users the app’s main features, it is more important for the App Store that you design screenshots that make your app stand out from the competition and grab users’ attention.
+Although in both stores, the screenshots should explain to users the app’s main features, it is more important for the App Store that you design screenshots that make your app stand out from the competition and grab users’ attention.

 Examples of connected screenshots from Airbnb, Shazam and Waze

 6. App Previews (iOS) vs Promo Videos (Android)

 App preview videos play a major role in conversion optimization in the Apple App Store.
 The first video you add to your app page appears in the search results alongside the first 2 screenshots and autoplays on mute as users scroll through.

 Apple maintains very strict guidelines for the preview videos.
 They should be short and to the point and show a user’s journey when they use the app.
 You can add up to 3 preview videos in either portrait or landscape mode.
 Only the first one will show in the search results, the other two videos will show on the app page before the screenshots.